πΈπ»El Salvador Political Stability: 28.9/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 El Salvador is the smallest and most densely populated country in continental America, located in Central America between Guatemala and Honduras, with a coastline along the Pacific Ocean.
-The country features a volcanic landscape with numerous mountains, including the tallest volcano, Ilamatepec, and is home to over 300 rivers, the most significant being the Rio Lempa.
-El Salvador has a tropical climate with distinct wet and dry seasons, experiencing heavy rainfall from May to October and dry conditions from November to April.
+The country features a volcanic landscape with over 20 volcanoes, including the active San Miguel and Santa Ana volcanoes, and has a tropical climate with distinct wet and dry seasons.
+The geography includes a central plateau and coastal plains, with the highest point being Cerro El Pital at 2,730 meters.

 Governance Indicators